Composing Control Barrier Functions for Complex Safety Specifications: COMPLEX SAFETY SPECIFICATIONS

 ${i \in I = \{1, 2, 3, 4\}}$.
 We combine the four barriers with~\eqref{eq:hmax_buffer}.
 The resulting safe set $\C$ is plotted in Fig.~\ref{fig:obstacle_single}(b) for ${\kappa = 2}$ and various buffers $b$.
 Set $\C$ encapsulates ${\bigcup_{i \in I} \C_i}$ for ${b = 0}$, whereas set $\C$ lies inside ${\bigcup_{i \in I} \C_i}$ for ${b = \ln N}$; cf.~Remark~\ref{rem:buffer}.
 For the problem-specific buffer ${b = \ln 2}$ (where $N$ is replaced by $2$ since two barriers meet at each corner), the approximation $\C$ gets very close to the corners of ${\bigcup_{i \in I} \C_i}$.

 We executed controller~\eqref{eq:QPsolu} with ${\Kp=0.5}$, ${\umax = 1}$, ${\kappa=2}$, ${b = \ln 2}$ and ${\alpha(h) = h}$; see solid lines in Fig.~\ref{fig:obstacle_single}(c).
 The reach-avoid task is successfully accomplished by keeping the agent within set $\C$.
 Fig.~\ref{fig:obstacle_single}(d) highlights that safety is maintained w.r.t.~a smooth under-approximation $h$ (red) of the maximum ${\max_{i \in I} h_i}$ (black) of the individual barriers $h_i$ (dashed).
 Fig.~\ref{fig:obstacle_single}(e) indicates the underlying control input.
-We also demonstrate by dashed lines in Fig.~\ref{fig:obstacle_single}(c)-(e) that as the smoothing parameter is increased to ${\kappa \to \infty}$, the sharp corner is recovered and the input becomes discontinuous ($u_2$ jumps), which leads to nontrivial nonsmooth CBF theory~\cite{glotfelter2017nonsmooth}. \end{example}
+We also demonstrate by dashed lines in Fig.~\ref{fig:obstacle_single}(c)-(e) the case of increasing the smoothing parameter to ${\kappa \to \infty}$.
+The sharp corner is recovered and the input becomes discontinuous ($u_2$ jumps).
+While discontinuous inputs can be addressed by nontrivial nonsmooth CBF theory~\cite{glotfelter2017nonsmooth}, they may be difficult to realize accurately by actuators in engineering systems. \end{example}